apakhbari/CheatSheets/Logging/ELK Stack/README.md

 2. Filter (can be removed)
 3. Output

-- Let's have a simple pipeline
+- Let's have a simple pipeline that prints every input inside stdout, and also send logs to elasticsearch
 ```
 input {
   udp {